A guide on what to eat in Malaga, Southern Spain and the best local dishes from Malaga, Andalusia

 Pipirrana is a simple spring and summer salad that is prepared differently in every region across Spain.

-In Malaga, it is typically made with pulpo (squid) or fish eggs, while the basic vegetables usually stay the same: onion, red peppers and tomatoes cut into small chunks and dressed with vinegar, salt and olive oil.
+In Malaga, it is typically made with pulpo (octopus) or fish eggs, while the basic vegetables usually stay the same: onion, red peppers and tomatoes cut into small chunks and dressed with vinegar, salt and olive oil.

 Where to try: Meson Mariano